 Students hire me from coast-to-coast because of my singular background and approach.
 I have a deep understanding of how a range of disabilities substantially limit performance in life and on standardized tests stemming from my unique personal background as well as my experience as a former special education teacher and a lawyer.
 I spend valuable time speaking in-depth with my clients and the professionals treating them to gain a detailed understanding of their deficits.
 Then I place all that information in a legal context to draft a persuasive and effective letter to the testing boards.
 For years I’ve worked with the individuals who make accommodations decisions at the boards and they know and trust my work.

 Let’s face it, it’s tricky applying for accommodations especially if you’re a high-achiever.
 Less than 15 years ago, before the Americans with Disabilities Act was amended, the common wisdom was that if you could achieve well academically, you couldn’t possibly be disabled.
 We all know that’s not true, but testing boards are still weary of those seeking accommodations.
 Here are some common pitfalls which I can help you overcome.

 “Eleventh Hour” Disabilities

-Testing companies to which you submit an accommodation request get hundreds of applications for extended time for every test sitting; they often don’t have time to carefully review each application.
-Naturally, they tend to skim for what they consider red flags that can disqualify an applicant.
-One such red flag is a late diagnosis.
-Testing companies derisively term those late diagnoses as “eleventh hour” disabilities, ones that seem to have developed conveniently around college application time.
+Testing companies get hundreds of applications for extended time for every test sitting, and they often don’t have time to carefully review each application.
+They tend to skim for red flags, like a late diagnosis, to try an easily dismiss an application for accommodations.